AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Experimental results

 \subsection{Experimental setup}

 The experiments are performed in a $5\times 4$~m laboratory equipped with an infrared camera-based motion tracking system, as shown in~\fig{fig:experimental-setup}.
 The camera system allows obtaining the accurate positions of each object in the environment to be used as a ground-truth reference.
 For this, we place infrared markers on the TX, RX, static reflectors, and targets.
-Metal whiteboards are used to produce both static and dynamic reflections.
-One of the whiteboards is mounted on a wheeled chair to allow moving it during the experiments, serving as the dynamic target (which is the objective of the Doppler frequency estimation process).
-Similarly, we place the TX on a wheeled cart, moving it during the measurements.
-In all the considered experiments, the motion of the target and the TX was generated by moving the chair and cart back and forth at a random speed in an uncoordinated fashion.
-We do not use rails or other methods to produce straight and regular trajectories, thus simulating a more realistic case in which \ac{isac} devices may be handheld and targets follow irregular trajectories.
+To evaluate \ourname{} with mobile \ac{isac} nodes, we mount the TX on a wheeled cart, moving it during the measurements. \fig{fig:tx_pos} and \fig{fig:tx_velocity} describe the TX motion by plotting its position coordinates and its velocity components, respectively.

-We consider $2$ different evaluation setups, as described next.
+We consider $3$ different evaluation setups, as described next.
+In all of them, the default carrier frequency is $f_c=60$~GHz.
+In Setup $3$ additional results using $f_c=28$~GHz are presented.

-$\bullet$ \textit{Setup $1$ (SU1)}.
+$\bullet$ \textit{Setup $1$ (SU$1$)}.
 As shown in \fig{fig:setup-mono}, the first setup includes quasi-monostatic TX and RX, placed at a distance of $40$~cm from one another and oriented towards the targets.
-We consider the cases of \mbox{$S=2$} and \mbox{$S=3$} static targets available, by adding a third whiteboard when \mbox{$S=3$}.
-In \fig{fig:cir-peaks}, we show an example of the estimated \ac{cir} with \mbox{$S=3$} for Setup $1$.
+In this setup, static and dynamic reflections are produced using metal whiteboards placed in the environment.
+The moving target whiteboard is mounted on a wheeled chair.

-$\bullet$ \textit{Setup $2$ (SU2)}.
+$\bullet$ \textit{Setup $2$ (SU$2$)}.
 A more challenging evaluation is conducted in a bi-static setting, with widely separated TX and RX, as shown in~\fig{fig:setup-bi}.
-This experiment reproduces more realistic conditions in which the \ac{los} path is weaker and the orientation of the \ac{isac} devices is unknown.
-In the bottom plot in \fig{fig:cir-peaks}, we show an example of the estimated \ac{cir} with $S=2$ for Setup $2$.
-The reflection from the moving target is considerably weaker than in Setup $1$, making this second setup significantly more challenging.
-To mitigate the stronger noise of this configuration, we applied a Savitzky-Golay filter with a window of $250$~ms to the target Doppler estimate.
+This experiment reproduces more realistic conditions where the \ac{los} path is weaker and the orientation of the \ac{isac} devices is unknown.

+$\bullet$ \textit{Setup $3$ (SU$3$)}.
+Similarly to SU$1$, this setup includes quasi-monostatic TX and RX, $50$~cm apart from one another and oriented towards the targets.
+However, as shown in \fig{fig:setup-human}, this is a more realistic setup where the target is human and the static paths are produced by common office furniture, including a desktop computer and a desk.
+In addition, $1$ or $2$ people are moving in the same room besides the target, acting as \textit{interferers}, to increase the similarity to a real office environment.
+The target subject carries a plastic plate on which we place the infrared markers.
+In this setup, we collect measurements with both $f_c=60$~GHz and $f_c=28$~GHz.